a-inacio/edt-go/docs/a-golang-primer.md

 import (
     "fmt"
     "sync"
     "time"
 )

 func foo(wg *sync.WaitGroup) {
     for i := 0; i < 5; i++ {
         fmt.Println("Foo:", i)
         time.Sleep(100 * time.Millisecond)
     }
     wg.Done()
 }

 func bar(wg *sync.WaitGroup) {
     for i := 0; i < 5; i++ {
         fmt.Println("Bar:", i)
         time.Sleep(100 * time.Millisecond)
     }
     wg.Done()
 }

 func main() {
     // Define a wait group...
     var wg sync.WaitGroup
     // ... with 2 slots
     wg.Add(2)

     // Start the operations in parallel
     go foo(&wg)
     go bar(&wg)

     // Wait for completion
     wg.Wait()

     fmt.Println("Done!")
 }
 ```

-You will not likley be often required to rely on Wait Groups, with this library because most of the constructs make your life easier with concurrency or by communicating between constructs running in the background or in parallel.
+You will not likely be often required to rely on Wait Groups interacting with this library.
+Most of the constructs make your life easier with concurrency or by communicating between them, even if running in the background or in parallel.

 One use case, however, is if you want to be sure that when publishing an event, into the `eventhub.EventHub` construct, all subscribers got the chance to execute until completion.